valdarlab/h2GxD-hsrats/README.md

 Data prep
 ---------
-Run the following R script to transform and clean up the raw data located in the `source_data` directory:
+Run the following R script to summarize and transform/clean up the raw data located in the `source_data` directory:

 ```
 Rscript data_transformations.R
 ```

+This script will calculate descriptive statistics )mean and standard deviation) for raw phenotypes and save them in `results/phenotype_summary.csv`.

+This script will also transform the raw data as specified in `source_data/phenotype_transformations.csv`.
 The following files (one for each sex, and one combined) will be produced in the `derived_data` directory: `transformed_data_female-G3package.csv`, `transformed_data_male-G3package.csv`, and `transformed_data_all-G3package.csv`.

 Run the following Rscript to create additive relationship matrices: